maldoinc/wireup/docs/pages/integrations/django/index.md

 For more examples, see the [Wireup Django integration tests](https://github.com/maldoinc/wireup/tree/master/test/integration/django/view.py).

 #### Non core-django views (eg, Django REST framework)
-If your project use a third-party packages to create views, such as [Django REST framework](https://www.django-rest-framework.org/), you must use the `@inject` decorator explicitly.
+If your project uses third-party packages to create views, such as [Django REST framework](https://www.django-rest-framework.org/), you must use the `@inject` decorator explicitly.

 ```python title="app/views.py"
 from rest_framework.decorators import api_view